Concussion & Traumatic Brain Injury (TBI) Diagnosis & Treatment

 • Emotional instability or excessive crying

-Severe Symptoms (Require Immediate Medical Attention):
+Severe Symptoms Requiring Immediate Medical Care

 • Loss of consciousness (even briefly)